gadjetnut/heltec-esp32-mqtt/README.md

 Follow wiring diagram: <a href="http://goo.gl/zYhm6f">Wiring Diagram</a>

 sudo nano /boot/config.txt
-Page down to the bottom of the file and paste or type in these two lines
+Page down to the bottom of the file and paste or type in this line:

-# 1-wire settings
 dtoverlay=w1-gpio,gpiopin=4

 Press CTRL-X Y ENTER to save exit.